pgpbpadilla/pgpbpadilla.github.io/_drafts/knetledge-memoir.liquid.md

 to ask the questions in the case of the Oracle, and in order to provide the student profile and learning goals.

-Is it possible to build an autonomous system that continuously analyzes the network of knowledge and can automatically perform all these tasks?
-Namely, identify and create missing connections, create new nodes in the network, formulate new questions and answer them, and re-organize the knowledge in the most efficient way possible?
+One open question is whether it is possible to build an autonomous system that continuously analyzes the network of knowledge and can automatically perform such tasks?
+Namely, identify and create missing connections, create new nodes in the network, formulate new questions and answer them, and re-organize the knowledge in the most efficient way possible.

 ## Learning efficiently: the shortest learning path

-I thought of using this method to find the shortest learning path between what I know and what I want to learn.

-Given that there already exists a network of cards that contains all concepts Calculus, there would be a card for the concept of a limit, one for derivate, another for a function of a real variable, etc. The cards would be connected such that one can find the definition of a limit when reading the card for a derivative because a derivative is defined in terms of a limit of a function.

-If I already know what a limit is, and I want to learn about derivatives, I could find the shortest path in the network that links these two concepts.
-Using the shortest part to learn ideally should result in the shortest time and effort learn new concepts.
+Computing the shortest path between two nodes in the network becomes useful for a student that wants to learn a _target_ concept given a starting _concept_.
+The starting concept represents what the student already knows, whereas the target concept represents what they want to learn.

-A computer program can be written to output the text of each card in the shortest learning path between two concepts, creating a kind of personalized study curriculum.
+Concatenating the content of each node in the shortest parth between two concepts results in the smallest study curriculum that accounts for the student's profile and learning goals.

-### Personalized learning curricula

-This was and still is very close to my heart.
-I am a junky for learning new things, however I lack the discipline, time, motivation and many other things to be successful at learning all the things I want.

-Having a system that knows exactly where I stand, what I know, and is able to adapt to generate the most suitable curricula so that I can master any concept is a dream that has not died.

-### Oracles

-What does it take to build a ship for interstellar travel?
-What do we need to do to live in a peaceful and prosperous civilization?
-These are difficult questions that we have not been able to answer to my satisfaction.

-It would be amazing to have a system that can handle them.
-One clear gap from where we are now and where we would need to be is that we don't have the ability to benefit from the learnings of other societies easily.

-We also don't have a global inventory of our natural resources in a way that's usable to such a system so that it can make good predictions or suggestions for us.
+Calculating such personalized learning curricula can be done on demand to match each individual student's needs, given that their starting point is known.

+## Oracles: Answering difficult questions

+I think I was watching Stephen Hawking's _Into the Universe_ episode on Aliens and I wondered how come we're still not able to build spaceships that can travel among the stars.
+Is it because we don't know how? or because we know that it's not feasible to do?
+Why isn't this a question we can just give to a computer system that holds all of human knowledge and let it crunch a spaceship design?

+Other difficult questions started to pop into my mind, for example, what does it take to transition to a prosperous and peaceful civilization?
+Building an Oracle would be a really useful and beneficial thing to do.

+A clear gap between today and my imaginary version of the future where a computer system can basically solve all our problems is that there isn't a global inventory of all of human knowledge.
+Even if we did have such an inventory, I'm not sure that we could build an Oracle.

 ## Is this wikipedia or the world wide web?